By Lisa St. John

 Watching the cowboys prepare was a real treat; you can feel the energy and excitement emanate from the other side of the chute much like the horses’ powerful force.

 As they stretch and swagger you wonder what makes a person want to ride a 1500-pound unwilling bull.
 But, as everything about the Calgary Stampede, the rodeo is both mysterious and heartfelt.

 Living Like a Rodeo Tycoon

-Often served by colorful clowns or on-the-spot square dancers, the celebratory mood is enhanced by these delicious pre-syruped cakes.
-At the Stampede grounds themselves visitors have an enormous selection of choices from deep-fried Oreos (my life is now complete) to elegant buffets at Ranahans private club where premium seats for the rodeo and Grandstand Show are to be found.
+Often served by colorful clowns or on-the-spot square dancers, the celebratory mood is enhanced by these delicious pre-syrup cakes.
+At the Stampede grounds themselves, visitors have an enormous selection of choices from deep-fried Oreos (my life is now complete) to elegant buffets at Ranahans private club where premium seats for the rodeo and Grandstand Show are to be found.